brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 43 bht.md

 # Mark 10:43 Commentary Help Text

 ## BHT:
-Jesus teaches that true greatness in His kingdom does not come from wielding power, but from adopting a humble servant's heart.
-He urges believers to be subordinate servants, actively engaging in ministry and diligently serving others.
-In order to attain greatness, one must be willing to take on substantial responsibilities, endure hardships, and exert great effort.
-This commitment to selfless service brings glory to God and fosters a profound impact on the lives of people, reflecting the values of Christ's kingdom.
+Jesus teaches that greatness in his kingdom does not stem from pursuing power or status, but from embracing the role of a humble servant.
+Those who desire true greatness must become subordinate servants, ministering to others.
+This stands in stark contrast to the worldly mindset of seeking personal glory and authority.
+Rather, to attain greatness in Christ's kingdom, one must be willing to labor diligently in the work of the ministry, enduring hardships to bring glory to God and bless the souls of others.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: